1. Meet the Norwegian people

 The Svalbard Global Seed Vault

 Is Svalbard worth visiting?
 In a word, yes!
 Svalbard has fascinated travelers for a long time.
-The Norwegian archipelago lies just below the North Pole and is one of the world’s northernmost inhabited areas with almost 3,000 human residents.
+The Norwegian archipelago lies just below the North Pole and is one of the world’s northernmost inhabited areas with almost 3,000 residents.
 In Svalbard you will also find a fascinating building; The Svalbard Global Seed Vault.

 Life in the Arctic